aswinayyolath/stretch-kafka-docs/docs/setting-up-submariner.md

 ```
 For more installation options, refer to the [Submariner documentation](https://submariner.io/operations/deployment/subctl/)

-## CNI Compatibility
+## CNI compatibility

-We have tested stretched Kafka clusters with the following Container Network Interfaces (CNI):
+We have tested stretch Kafka clusters with the following Container Network Interfaces (CNI):

 | Environment    | CNI |
 | -------- | ------- |